Akihito: Reign

+In response to the 2011 Tōhoku earthquake and tsunami which also triggered the Fukushima nuclear accident, the Emperor made a historic televised appearance urging his people not to give up hope and to help each other.

+Constitutional role

 Under the Constitution of Japan, Akihito's role was entirely representative and ceremonial in nature, without even a nominal role in government; indeed, he was not allowed to make political statements.
 He was limited to acting in matters of state as delineated in the Constitution.
 Even in those matters, he was bound by the requirements of the Constitution and the binding advice of the Cabinet.
 For instance, while he formally appointed the Prime Minister, he was required to appoint the person designated by the Diet.

-Despite being strictly constrained by his constitutional position, he also issued several wide-ranging statements of remorse to Asian countries, for their suffering under Japanese occupation, beginning with an expression of remorse to China made in April 1989, three months after the death of his father, Emperor Shōwa.